How To Feed A Loon

 This is one of those dishes that happen to be very low calories, but extremely big in taste.
 And that’s no joke!

 We love all kinds of Asian cuisine, especially stir-fry.
 The sauce is classic Chinese and the vegetables are crisp, delicious, and so healthy!
 And, of course, it all comes together in a matter of minutes!
 You can adapt the recipe to your favorite vegetables and those you have on hand.
-So much to love with this dish!
+So much to love about this dish!

 A white dinner plate filled with vegetable stir-fry over brown rice with two chop sticks sitting on the side.